coruscateor/corlib/README.md

 ### Droppers

-Structs for caling closures on drop.
+Structs for calling closures on drop.

 ### GapFillingCounter

 A counter that can recycle "gaps".

-### Get Rc Or Weak Self

-Traits and macros to support the Weak-Self pattern (deprecated).

-### Get Ref Mut

-Traits for getting references (deprecated).

 ### Getters Setters Callers

-Macros for implementing getters, setters and calling stuff (mostly deprecated).
+Macros for implementing getters, setters and calling methods on regular structs and RefCells.

 ### HasOne

 Sometimes you just want the value 1 (or 1.0).

-### Invalid

-A trait for implenting a method that returns an invalid instance of Self (deprecated).

 ### Lazy

-A struct for lazily initalising objects.
+A struct for lazily initialising objects.

-Does not contain its own initalising closure.
+Does not contain its own initialising closure.

 ### As Any